cdinezio/R-analysis/README.md

 # R-analysis
-A collection of data analysis with R
+A collection of data analysis with R.

+All the data comes from the web, and can be pre-processed or not.